Donbasilpeter/web-developer/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

+- Utilizes OpenAI API for generating web content
+- Built with LangChain, Electron, and React for seamless performance and modern UI

 - [LangChain](https://github.com/langchain/langchain)
 - [Electron](https://www.electronjs.org/)